PONGO ENVIRONMENTAL AWARDS

 The recipients of the 2017 Pongo Environmental Awards are:

 Rainforest Action Network.
-For over three decades of activism and advocacy benefiting the rainforests of the world and campaigns highlighting the detrimental effects of
+For over three decades of activism and advocacy benefiting the rainforests of the world and campaigns highlighting the detrimental effects of large-scale agriculture on rainforest ecosystems, wildllife, and people.

 Fisher Stevens, For “Before the Flood” a documentary that discusses the dangers of climate change, its effects on endangered species, ecosystems, and native communities, and the possible solutions.